Crypto taxes in Italy 2026: rates, filing, legalization

 Affrancamento can save thousands

-Revaluing the tax base now at 18% can save 33% later.
+Revaluing the cost basis for 18% now can save 33% later.
 Discuss with your accountant before selling.

 5